Is I’m a Celebrity back on ITV tonight?

 In the episodes’ place were a compilation of highlights from previous series.

-This marked the first time an episode of I’m a Celebrity has been pulled in its 19-year history.
+This marked the first time an episode of I’m a Celebrity had been pulled in its 19-year history.

-After Monday’s (29 November) episode was cancelled, ITV confirmed that viewers would be able to catch up with the camp mates on Tuesday (30 November).
+After Monday’s (29 November) episode was cancelled, ITV then confirmed that viewers would be able to catch up with the camp mates on Tuesday (30 November), with the new episode going ahead as normal.

 The production of the new series has been plunged into chaos since beginning last Sunday (21 November).